 Yes, VIPKid is a scam.
 In fact, it's a conspiracy... a secret Government takeover aimed at forcing the English language onto the non-English speaking world.
 Control their language… control their mind.

 Having read some articles and watched some video’s claiming VIPKid was a scam, I wanted to join in on the fun.

 But, in all seriousness, VIPKid is the real deal.
 It’s not a scam.
 I’ll get into some of the challenges and growing pains they are going through, but VIPKid is a legit “side hustle” for teachers to leverage their skills and education to make money online.

-In fact, some have made it their full-time job and income.
+In fact, some have made it their full-time job and earn a decent income.